bcc-code/aurora/docs/_posts/2021-05-27-events-list.md

 ---
 category: Events
 url_path: '/events/list'
-title: 'Get list of open events'
+title: 'Get list of events that are not archived'
 type: 'GET'

 layout: null